-OEs should be mindful of the retrospective provisions in the Act.
-If the OE has made a transfer, granted a lease for more than seven years or granted a legal charge out of the qualifying estate on or after 28 February 2022 but before the end of the transitional period it will be under an obligation to submit certain information to the Registrar before the end of the transitional period, irrespective of whether the OE needs to register on the OE Register.
-Click here for more information as to what must be provided.
+OEs should be mindful of the disclosure obligations that apply to relevant dispositions.
+If an OE has made a transfer, granted a lease for more than seven years or granted a legal charge out of the qualifying estate between 28 February 2022 and 31 January 2023 (both dates inclusive) it will be under an obligation to submit the required information to the Registrar either as part of its application to register on the OE Register or, if it is not required to register, pursuant to standalone obligations to make the disclosure by 31 January 2023.

 OE's must take reasonable steps to identify any registrable beneficial owners and to obtain the required information about them.
-At a minimum, an OE must serve information notices on any person it knows or has reasonable cause to believe is a registrable beneficial owner.
+At a minimum, an OE must serve information notices on any person it knows or has reasonable cause to believe is a registrable beneficial owner allowing at least one month for the recipient to respond.